 They are and they’re one of the exercises that everybody leaves out most often just because they’re challenging to do and it’s one of those exercises we can do at any point in time because it takes no equipment.

 Hello!
 I'm Diane Atwood.
 For many years, I was the health reporter on WCSH6.
 Now I write Catching Health with Diane Atwood.
+I also produce and host Conversations About Aging, which is a Catching Health podcast.
 I love what I do and hope you will too.
-If you've got a health topic you think I should write about let me know!